inspircd/docs/docs/4/breaking-changes.md

 - `<openssl>` has been removed.
 You should configure a TLS (SSL) profile instead.

+- `<oper:autologin>` must now be set to "relaxed" or "strict" instead of "yes".
+To keep v3 behaviour you should set it to "relaxed".

 - `<options:allowzerolimit>` has been removed with no replacement (now always disabled).

 - `<options:casemapping>` has been removed with no replacement (ascii casemapping is now the only core option).